machinekoder/pickit-docs/docs/documentation/flex/how-to-use-pickit-flex.rst

 In the image below the effect of clustering is visualized.
 The 3D scene is now divided into 7 different clusters (all shown in a different color).
-Also it can be noted that the Clusters view contains less points than the Points view.
+Also it can be noted that the :ref:`Clusters view <clusters-view>` contains less points than the :ref:`Points view <points-view>`.
 This is due to the user defined settings that certain clusters are rejected.
 In this case smaller clusters are rejected (not visualized in the image below).
 It makes sense to reject smaller clusters because they often represent noise or partially covered